Actions for Earth

 • Show you care and re-wear: Many of your clothes don’t need to be washed after each wear.
 Instead, try airing items to freshen them up, and spot clean marks.
 This also helps to reduce microplastics released from polyester garments during washing, which find their way into our oceans and waterways.

 • Get your hands dirty: Improve biodiversity by planting native plants, trees and shrubs in your garden (or someone else’s!), or volunteer to plant trees or eradicate weeds to help restore natural landscapes.
-Trees draw carbon out of the air, and when you go native you’re helping out the wildlife who love them best.
+Trees draw carbon out of the air, and when you plant native you’re helping out the wildlife who love them best.

 • Swipe recycled: Fancy cutting down trees and flushing them straight down the toilet!
 That’s exactly what you’ll be doing with many toilet paper brands on the shelf… Instead, choose toilet paper made from recycled paper.